Supervising Research Employees

 - Department: 4 digits

 - Program #: 5 digits, enter 00000 if no program code

 The complete accounting string must be entered in order for the PAF to be processed.

 If only changing the funding source(s) during an appointment:.

 “Funding Change Only” box at the top of the form to indicate that only a change to the funding source is required.

-New funding source information and the start date of the new funding source in the Funding Source table on page 1 - the start date be the day immediately following the end date to the original funding source.
+New funding source information and the start date of the new funding source in the Funding Source top table on page 1 - the start date being the day immediately following the end date to the original funding source.

-Current funding source information and end date of that funding in the Funding Source table on page 2.
+Current funding source information and end date of that funding in the Funding Source bottom table on page 1.